Viva Piñata (video game): Legacy

-Legacy
+Sequels

 A sequel, Viva Piñata: Trouble in Paradise was released in September 2008.
 The sequel adds more than 30 new piñata species, a "Just for Fun" sandbox mode, and new co-operative modes, as well as new desert and arctic environments.
 The original game and Trouble in Paradise were later re-released as part of the 2015 Xbox One compilation Rare Replay, but the server that handled their piñata sharing features had been shut down by that time.
 In June 2019, both games were enhanced to run at native 4K resolution on Xbox One X.

 Rare made a Nintendo DS version of the game, titled Viva Piñata: Pocket Paradise, released in September 2008.
 Key changes include a control scheme which makes use of the stylus, as well as the presence of additional context-sensitive information on the second screen.
 A party game spin-off, Viva Piñata: Party Animals was released for the Xbox 360 in October 2007.
 Developed by Krome Studios, the game features the TV show piñata characters competing in races and various party mini-games.